mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

-When looping through a query with '<cfloop>', you need to make sure you have a '<cfoutput>' tag around your content (or around the loop) to ensure the ColdFusion instructions are recognized.
+When looping through a query with ```<cfloop>```, you need to make sure you have a ```<cfoutput>"``` tag around your content (or around the loop) to ensure the ColdFusion instructions are recognized.

-When looping through a query in 'cfscript', you'll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
-So the syntax becomes 'recordsetName.ColumnName[rowNumber]'.
+When looping through a query in "cfscript", you'll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
+So the syntax becomes "recordsetName.ColumnName[rowNumber]".

 ## 7. Arrays

 Often we need to organize a group and put them into a *collection*.
 There are two main types of collections: **arrays** and **structures**.

 An **array** is a number-indexed list.
 Picture a city block of houses.
 Together they form an array and their addresses are the **indices**.
 Each house on the block will have a unique address.
 Some addresses might be empty, but the addresses are all in a specific order.
 The **index** is the address of a specific element inside the array.
-In CFML the index always begins with '1'.
-An array is defined in CFML as an opening '[' then zero or more elements, and a closing ']'.
+In CFML the index always begins with "1".
+An array is defined in CFML as an opening "[" then zero or more elements, and a closing "]".
 Try out this code:

 #### Tag